-“Hooley” is Irish slang for a rip roaring party and hooboy, does Buffalo hooley the doors off both St. Patrick’s Day weekends.
+“Hooley” is Irish slang for a rip roaring party and hooboy does Buffalo hooley the doors off both St. Patrick’s Days.
+Yes, we said BOTH.
 Here in Buffalo, buckle your chinstrap because we have two parades.
 In order to survive this year’s festivities, you’ll need to be prepared.
 Here now is my guide to proper celebrations of St. Patrick’s Day in Buffalo.
-After all there’s a reason Departures Magazine named Buffalo one of the best cities to spend Paddy’s Day in.

 Learn the Lingo